ofirlevy6658/home-assignment/README.md

 * Open [`http://localhost:8080`](http://localhost:8080) and try the website.

 ## Assignment
-The assignment is divided into phases, don't be fazed (🥁) if you don't complete all of them, they aren't meant to be completed.
+The assignment is divided into phases, don't be fazed (🥁) if you don't complete all of them, they aren't all meant to be completed.
 The website consits of a login page, and a homepage, where in the homepage you can win a prize.
 You'll be completing the `backend` side of this project, since the website is already built.